 At the age of 14, Kim began playing acoustic guitar on a borrowed nylon 6 string, earning lessons by typing lyric and chord sheets for students who were taking guitar lessons from her mother.
 A few years later, she purchased a Gibson Epiphone guitar and taught herself to strum and finger pick to her favorite music from the '70's -- James Taylor, Jackson Browne, The Beatles, -- but debilitating stage fright kept her from pursuing her dream of becoming a professional performer.
 In 2014, after a hiatus from music to focus on a business career and marry and raise two daughters, Kim set out to overcome her stage fright at local Open Mics and fundraisers.
-Kim is now a professional singer/songwriter who performs as a solo artist, has collaborated with other a number of musicians, and performed as one half of the duo "Still Willow".
+Kim is now a professional singer/songwriter who performs both as a solo artist and in collaboration with other musicians.

 Kim’s musical inspiration derives from both traditional and contemporary genres of acoustic, roots, folk and country.
 She strives to sing stories that evoke contemplation and emotion.
 A self taught finger pick style acoustic guitarist, Kim his especially drawn to musical stories that tug at feelings of heartbreak and healing.
 Her songwriting speaks to reunion, awakening and social consciousness.

-Recent accomplishments include Kim's performance for over 1,000 artists and industry professionals at the Suzi Wollenberg DJ Showcase at the 2017 Northeast Regional Folk Alliance (NERFA) conference in Stamfort, CT, where she was selected to perform by WOMR DJ Bob Weiser; Kim's 2nd place win at the annual Linden Tree Coffee House Winter Potpourri: American Idol Folk performance, earning her a co-bill concert with the legendary Bill Staines; and 2017 Spire Center for Performing Arts Open Mic Challenge Finalist..
+Kim's recent accomplishments include Winner 2018 Rose Garden Coffee House Performing Songwriter Competition; The Suzi Wollenberg DJ Showcase at the 2017 Northeast Regional Folk Alliance (NERFA) conference in Stamfort, CT, where she was selected to perform by WOMR DJ Bob Weiser; 2nd place win at the annual Linden Tree Coffee House Winter Potpourri: American Idol Folk, earning her a co-bill concert with the legendary Bill Staines; and 2017 Spire Center for Performing Arts Open Mic Challenge Finalist..

 Kim's debut cd entitled "Above Ground" , recorded and produced by Grammy nominated producer Jon Evans in Brick Hill Studio, was released worldwide in September 2017.